alexanian/socratic-form-microscopy/_posts/2017-06-18-six-steps-to-a-daily-writing-habit.md

 The road here wasn't exactly easy.
 It's taken more than two and a half years, hundreds of thousands of words, incipient carpal tunnel, and many false starts.
 It's the false starts that inspired me to write this.
 I doubt, dear reader, that you are exactly like me.
 Likely some of this advice won't work for you.
 It is, however, my hope that it can point you in the right direction.
 Perhaps my false starts can save you some of your own.

-I would feel deeply uncomfortable giving anyone advice on how to be a better writer; I don't feel confident enough in my craft for that <a id="w-t-5" href="#w-b-5">[5]</a>.
+I would feel deeply uncomfortable giving anyone advice on how to be a better writer; I don't feel confident enough in my craft for that[^5].
 But I do feel like I know how to develop a kickass writing habit, the sort of habit that gives you the practice you need to get better.
 If you too want to write regularly, how about you give this a try?

 <h3>Postscript</h3>
 I think the steps outlined here could be used to help build a variety of durable habits across disciplines.
 Want to program, cook, draw, or learn a new language?
 Think that in any of those cases a daily habit would be helpful?
 This advice is probably transferable to some degree.
 That said, I haven't tried to repeat this process for any of those things, so I don't know what the caveats are or where it will break down.
 If you adapt this post for anything else, let me know and I'll link to it here.